 Prerequisites

-- For the Device Details section to appear for Cases with Combination Products, see Enable the Combination Products.
+- For some device detail fields to appear for Cases with Combination Products, see Enable Combination Products.

-- To enter Remedial Actions and Malfunction data at the Case Product Device level, see Enable Remedial Actions and Malfunction for Combination Products.
+- To enter remedial actions and malfunctions on Cases with one or more device constituents, see Enable Remedial Actions and Malfunction for Combination Products.

 - For Vault to consider Case Products with a Drug Role of Drug Not Administered as suspect, see Enable Extend Definition of Suspect to Drug Not Administered.